wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    ![sf-dev-console-tabs-610x170-26186](https://user-images.githubusercontent.com/300046/43218626-29752254-9002-11e8-858e-087fece5cc17.jpg)

-   * The Developer Console doesn’t have version control or conflict resolution like DX does.
+   * BLAH: The Developer Console doesn’t have version control or conflict resolution like DX does.

    The main pane displays the source code editor for the current <strong>workspace</strong>, which is a collection of resources (files).